lamnhan066/language_helper/README.md

 ## Additional Information

-- The app will try to use the `Devicelocale` to set the `initialCode` if it is not set, if the `Devicelocale` is unavailable, it will use the first language in `data` insteads.
+- The app will try to use the `Devicelocale` to set the `initialCode` if it is not set, if the `Devicelocale` is unavailable, it will use the first language in `data` instead.

-- No matter how many `LanguageBuilder` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageBuilder`, so it improves a lot of performances.
+- No matter how many `LanguageBuilder` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageBuilder`, so it significantly improves performance..
 And all `LanguageBuilder` widgets will be rebuilt at the same time.
 This setting can be changed with `forceRebuild` parameter in both `initial` for global setting and `LanguageBuilder` for local setting.

 - The `LanguageCodes` contains all the languages with additional information like name in English (englishName) and name in native language (nativeName).